Andrea Matthews

 Ancient Celtic Civilization

-While "The Cross of Ciaran" may be fictional, as is Ciaran's priesthood, I have tried to base it in fact wherever possible.
+While "The Cross of Ciaran" may be fictional, as is Ciaran's priesthood, I have tried to base it in fact wherever possible, or at least in myth.
 Take a look at what actual life in 432 AD Ireland might have looked like.

 The Celtic Year